 It was love at first touch for clay and me.
 My first experience with the ceramic material was in a high school art class.
 The football coach-cum-art teacher handed a few of us a bag of stoneware, a book on the subject, and allowed us to experiment without instruction.
 I didn’t forget the encounter and soon after landing post-college I enrolled in my first pottery class on New York's Upper West Side.
 The teacher started me off pinching a small pot.
 Between my thumb and fingers the clay felt deliciously familiar as I worked it from moist round ball into a useful and beautiful glazed fired ware.
-I now teach hand-building to adults and children at Cornerstone Pottery Studio.
-I also work out of my home pottery studio in Yonkers.
+I've taught handbuilding to adults and children for years in NYC and now work and teach ceramics out of my Yonkers studio.

 I pinch ceramic forms, the most rudimentary way of moving clay, and often alter and augment these forms to create larger and more complex shapes for home, yard and garden.
 I also work small-scale, making unique jewelry, and component beads, pendants and findings.